10 Tips to Write a Successful To-Do List

 7) Check it off.
 As you complete each item, check it off with a red pen, cross it off or delete it from your computer list.

 8) Practice it.
 It takes practice to create a list that works one day at a time.
 As well as Avoid making this a long-term project list.
 Keep it short and use it to focus on daily tasks only.

 9) Evaluate it.
-As well as the end of every day, see what worked and what didn’t.
-Further, This will help you avoid overlooking or avoiding a task by planning a better time tomorrow to get it done.
+At the end of every day, see what worked and what didn’t.
+This evaluation will help you avoid overlooking or avoiding a task by planning a better time tomorrow to get it done.

 10) Toss it!
-Further, the list is complete, toss it (or save it if you get a sense of accomplishment from seeing all those checkmarks DONE!
+Once the list is complete, toss it (or save it if you get a sense of accomplishment from seeing all those checkmarks DONE!
 Enjoy two great results: emotional relief and a clear mind.

 *Excerpted and condensed from Marcia Ramsland’s book, Simplify Your Time: Stop Running & Start Living!

 For personal Coaching to learn the BEST Time Skills for your exact situation, register for my personalized 1-1 Coaching “Time Management Just for Women” HERE.